Paxlovid can lessen the chance of a severe COVID-19 illness. Why is it underused?

 “When you read in your local newspaper that in this hospital, they’ve got this many COVID patients, most of those are preventable hospitalizations,” said Dr. Amesh Adalja, a senior scholar at Johns Hopkins University who sees Paxlovid as a useful tool to treat COVID-19.

 One Centers for Disease Control and Prevention study found that Paxlovid can decrease hospitalization risks among adults by 51%.
-The drug is recommended for older people and other adults with certain underlying conditions.
+The drug is recommended for older people and other adults with certain underlying conditions and can be prescribed for kids as young as 12.

 When Paxlovid was first authorized for emergency use in the U.S. in December 2021, it was free for anyone who needed it.
 Once the government stopped funding the treatment, Pfizer set a list price of $1,390.